- About Us

 1. Enabling Gram Panchayat where Kayakalp awarded PHCs are located to become ODF.

-2. Strengthening Community Health Centre (CHC) in ODF blocks to achieve a high level of cleanliness to meet Kayakalp standards through a support of Rs 10 Lakh under NHM.
+2. Strengthening Community Health Centre (CHC) in ODF blocks to achieve higher level of cleanliness to meet Kayakalp standards through a support of Rs 10 Lakh under NHM.

-3. Build capacity through training in water, sanitation and Hygiene (WASH) to nominees from such CHCs and PHCs.
+3. Build capacity through training in Water, Sanitation and Hygiene (WASH) Of nominees from covered PHC and CHC.